GA4 UTM parameters not working? Here is how to fix it.

 3. UTM parameters are not appended to the URL correctly.

-4. GA4 is not able to capture the UTM parameters.
+4. GA4 is ignoring UTM parameters.

-6. You are tagging internal links.
+5. You are tagging internal links.

 #1 You are using a UTM parameter that is not supported by GA4.